microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **Init** – initialize the reader from a set of ConfigurationParameters.
 See the reader documentation for elements of readers that should be similar across all types.

 -   **Destroy** – the “destructor” for the reader.
-Since we are being called from external code we use an explicit method rather than a normal c++ destructor, but the intent is the same.
+Since we are being called from the external code we use an explicit method rather than a normal c++ destructor, but the intent is the same.

 -   **StartMinibatchLoop** – Starts the minibatch loop with the following parameters: